 You may view and print a copy of your yearly income tax statement(s) online by using our self-service system.
-Go to njuifile.net and select "View/Print 1099 statement."
-By January 31 each year, we will post notification on our website when 1099-G information is available.
+Login with your user name and password at nj.gov/labor/ui.
+On your dashboard select "Print 1099-G." By January 31 each year, we will post notification on our website when 1099-G information is available.
 You will need your user ID and password to access 1099-G information online.